 The manufacturing process used to produce CRISPR/Cas9-based product candidates may be complex, as they are novel and have not been validated for clinical and commercial production.
-Several factors could cause production interruptions, including equipment malfunctions, facility contamination, raw material shortages or contamination, natural disasters, disruption in utility services, human error or disruptions in the operations of our suppliers.
+Several factors could cause production interruptions, including equipment malfunctions, facility contamination, raw material shortages or contamination, natural disasters, including the coronavirus pandemic, disruption in utility services, human error or disruptions in the operations of our suppliers.
+For additional information regarding the impact of the coronavirus pandemic, please see "Risk Factor- Our Business May Be Adversely Affected By The Ongoing Coronavirus Pandemic."